xamionex/Pupifier/readme.md

 ## Known issues

-- Fix saint being bald
-- Confirm whether or not tails are full length for some slugcats (and if they are, fix it)
+- Meadow issues are not related to my mod (grabbing players and breaking if you go thru a pipe...)
+- Report any issues please!

 ## Features

 - Transform into a slugpup in Rain Meadow.
-- Experience the game from a new perspective.
-- Compatible with other mods like `henpemaz_rainmeadow` and `moreslugcats`.
+- Change your stats based on slugpup relativity

 ## Installation

 1. Download the latest release of Rain Meadow Pupifier.
 2. Extract the contents of the zip file into your game directory.
-3. Ensure that the required mods (`henpemaz_rainmeadow` and `moreslugcats`) are installed.
+3. Ensure that the required mods (`Rain Meadow` and `More Slugcats`) are installed.
 4. Launch the game and enjoy your new slugpup adventure!

 ## Requirements